3.48%

 This depends on your salary as your maximum personal loan amount is typically a multiple of your monthly salary.

-Major banks in Singapore such as DBS, OCBC, and HSBC let you borrow up to 4X your monthly income if you earn less than $120,000 annually.
 For those who earn at least or more than $120,000 annually, depending on the bank you’re borrowing from, the maximum loan amount can go up to 6X or even 10X your monthly income.
 Some banks have a maximum loan limit of $200,000.

 The loan tenure of a personal loan from the bank ranges anywhere between 1 and 7 years.
 The majority of the banks in Singapore offer loan tenures of up to 5 years.

-When it comes to choosing a loan, it is important to consider the loan tenure, interest rate, EMI (equated monthly instalment), and total interest charges on the loan.
+It is important to consider the loan tenure, interest rate, EMI (equated monthly instalment), and total interest charges on the loan.

 It’s easy to use: All you have to do is key in the loan amount, interest rate (per annum), and loan tenure.
 The personal loan EMI calculator will show you the total interest on the loan and the EMI (i.e. the fixed payment amount you have to pay your lender throughout the loan tenure).

-In short, a personal loan EMI calculator breaks down the loan for you and helps you take charge and plan better for your finances.
 It is an invaluable tool to use for ascertaining the suitability of a loan, pushing you to consider if you would be able to cope with the loan repayments or if it would be better if you played around with the loan tenure (e.g. opt for a longer loan tenure to bring down your EMI).

 There are many things you can do to reduce your personal loan’s EMI: